srkraut/sigma-docs/docs/module/twitter.md

 The Twitter Module provides access to the Twitter Search API.
 Granted access is to read data only!

 ```
-The main set-up is provided as part of the service for Xibo Cloud hosted customers.
+The main set-up is provided as part of the service for Sigma-DS Cloud hosted customers.
 Please follow the simplified process below to connect to the Twitter API.

 - Select Modules from the Administration section of the menu.
 - Click on the row menu for the Twitter Provider (Twitter Search) Module and select Connect to Twitter.